Graded Hoare Logic and its Categorical Semantics

-This is related to the synchronization condition appearing in the relational Hoare logic rule for conditional commands.
+This is related to the synchronization condition appearing in the relational Hoare logic rule for conditional commands (e.g.,~\cite{Barthe:2012:PRR:2103656.2103670}).

 Another challenge in the design of the GHL is how to assign a grade to the loop command $\synLoop eP$.
-We may naively give it the grade $m_l\teq\bigvee_{i\in\omega} m^k$, where $m$ is a grade of $P$, because $P$ is repeatedly executed some finite number of times.
+We may na\"{i}vely give it the grade $m_l\teq\bigvee_{i\in\natrep{}} m^i$, where $m$ is the grade of $P$, because $P$ is repeatedly executed some finite number of times.
 However, the grade $m_l$ is a very loose over-approximation of the grade of $\synLoop eP$.
-Even if we obtain some knowledge about the iteration count $e$ in the assertion logic, this can not be reflected in the grade.
-To overcome this problem, we introduce a Hoare logic rule that can estimate a more precise grade of $\synLoop eP$, provided that the value of $e$ is statically determined:
+Even if we obtain some knowledge about the iteration count $e$ in the assertion logic, this cannot be reflected in the grade.
+To overcome this problem, we introduce a Hoare logic rule that can estimate a more precise grade of $\synLoop eP$, provided that the value of $e$ is determined:

-This rule ties up the assertion language and the grading system, creating a dependency from the former to the latter, but it also gives us the structure we need to define our categorical model.
+This rule brings together the assertion language and grading, creating a dependency from the former to the latter, and giving us the structure needed for a categorical model.
+The right premise is a judgment of the assertion logic (under program variables $\mctx$ and pre-condition $\psi_N$) requiring that $e$ is statically determinable as $N$.
+This premise makes the rule difficult to use in practical applications where $e$ is dynamic.
+We expect a more ``dependent'' version of this rule is possible with a more complex semantics internalizing some form of data-dependency.
+Nevertheless, the above is enough to study the semantics of grading and its interaction with the Hoare Logic structure, which is our main goal here.